 Do you spend tons of money on gas?
 Would you rather have a smaller car with a smaller engine in order to save money at the pump while maintaining a high resale value?
 Are you concerned about your carbon footprint?
-Gas prices are rising faster than Russell Crowe's blood pressure after a run-in with the paparazzi and there's no end in sight.
-Not every SUV is a gas guzzler and not every sedan is fuel efficient.
+Remember that not every SUV is a gas guzzler, and not every sedan is fuel efficient.
 Use our Car Chooser to check the MPG ratings of your dream car.

 Who Will be Driving/Riding in the Car?

 Will your husband, wife, mother, father, children, co-workers or friends be driving the car as well?
 Do you take your dog with you everywhere?
 If you are sharing the car with someone else, then take into account their style and measurements.
 If you are picking up the elderly, then you want a car that's easy to get in and out of.
-If you have children, you want to have enough room and increased safety.
+If you have children, you want to have enough room and high safety ratings.

 How Safe Do You Want to Be?

 Is safety for yourself and other passengers a major concern to you?
 Do you want a structurally sound car with several safety packages?
 Airbags, child seat safety, and advanced braking technologies are all real concerns.
 Safety ratings are based on four criteria: crash tests, accident avoidance, rollover resistance, and rear-impact protection.
 Finding out how your car stacks up in these categories will help ensure that you are getting the safest vehicle for you.